James Craig (loyalist): Reputation

 Craig reportedly invited RUC officers to an extravagant wedding reception held for his daughter.
 Author Sally Belfrage who encountered Craig at an "Eleventh night" party held at the UDA's east Belfast headquarters, summed him up as "the most personally powerful man I had ever met, with an air of animal force that inspired awe at the idea of its ever being let loose.
 He was also as drunk as I had ever seen anyone in my life who could still more or less negotiate a sentence and a sequence of steps."
 She claimed Craig had propositioned her; when she rebuffed his advances he took it in his stride, and grabbing a microphone, went on to lead the other revellers in a rendition of "The Sash My Father Wore".

 Dillon, in his book about the violent loyalist gang, the Shankill Butchers, recounted how Craig casually killed a man in a UDA club after a fellow UDA member handed him a jammed pistol.
 Craig, testing the weapon, allegedly pointed it at a man who was playing pool, and shot him in the head, killing him instantly.
 Craig then gave orders for the man's body to be dumped in an adjacent alley.
-Dillon believes Craig had had UDA commander William "Bucky" McCullough killed in October 1981 after the latter discovered Craig had been stealing funds from the UDA for his own personal use.
+Dillon believes Craig had UDA commander William "Bucky" McCullough killed in October 1981 after the latter discovered Craig had been stealing funds from the UDA for his own personal use.
 The Irish National Liberation Army (INLA) had claimed responsibility for the killing.

 Jackie McDonald, who was part of Craig's protection racket, was arrested in 1989.
 He had taken over McMichael's command of the South Belfast UDA, having been promoted to the rank of brigadier by Andy Tyrie in 1988.
 In January 1990, he was sentenced to 10 years' imprisonment inside the Maze for extortion, blackmail, and intimidation.
 McDonald was released in 1994.
 In an interview with Peter Taylor, he made the following statement regarding his former association with Craig:

 I would say without a shadow of doubt the worst thing that ever happened to South Belfast, John McMichael and myself especially, was that Jim Craig ever had anything to do with our organisation.